normanlee8/cse15l-lab-reports/lab-report-3.md

 Example
 ```

-The -o option only outputs the given string and is useful for isolating certain information.
+The -o option only outputs the given string, which is "imagination" and "Example" in these examples.
+It is useful for isolating certain information in a certain file.

 **grep -l**